djeada/Linux-Notes/notes/file_system.md

 A filesystem, on the other hand, is a method and data structure that the operating system uses to manage files on a disk or partition.
 It provides a way to store, retrieve, and organize files, supporting features like file permissions, links, and metadata.
 Common Unix filesystems include `ext4`, `XFS`, and `Btrfs`, each offering different capabilities and optimizations.

-TODO:
-- Add plot comparing read and write speed of various file systems also how it scales with parallel

 ### Types of Files in a UNIX Filesystem

 Unix and Unix-like systems, including Linux, organize files in a hierarchical structure called a filesystem.
 Files can be classified based on their purpose, storage method, and visibility.